FRC1076/ContinuingEducation/creating-a-component/README.md

 things, only that you cannot wait until you understand everything before you do anything, lest you ultimately do nothing.

-It is reasonable that the first in creating a software component is to decide on what its interface will be.
+The first in creating a software component is often to decide on what its interface will be.
 In our case, we need to focus on how to create the component, and how to manipulate the device controlled by the component.